Zulko/moviepy/README.rst

 MoviePy is open-source software originally written by Zulko_ and released under the MIT licence.
 The project is hosted on GitHub_, where everyone is welcome to contribute, ask for help or simply give feedback.
 Please read our `Contributing Guidelines`_ for more information about how to contribute!

-You can also discuss the project on Reddit_ or Gitter_.
+You can also discuss the project on Gitter_.
 These are preferred over GitHub issues for usage questions and examples.

 Maintainers